-Any violations of this section will be subject to penalties outlined in the Seattle-Tacoma International Airport Tariff No. 1.
+Any violations of subsections A through N of this section will be subject to penalties outlined in the Seattle-Tacoma International Airport Tariff No. 1.

 A. SIGNS, ADVERTISEMENTS AND MEDIA

 Airport tenants, concessionaires, and licensees ("tenants") shall not post or display any notices or advertisements, signs, symbols, placards or other written media, or visual displays ("signs") in the airport, including in the Terminal and AOA, except as may be provided under the terms of the tenant's agreement, including obtaining the Port's written consent.
 Political or collective bargaining signs, events, and meetings postings must have prior approval.